-As a third year PhD candidate at University of Pennsylvania in the Issadore Lab, I work at the interface of biomedical and electrical engineering to fabricate microfluidic devices for point of care diagnostics.
+As a third year Bioengineering PhD candidate at University of Pennsylvania in the Issadore Lab, I work at the interface of biomedical and electrical engineering to fabricate microfluidic devices for point of care diagnostics.
 My goal is to invent microchip-based tools that enable accessibility to medical diagnostics in resource poor settings.
 I build microchip devices that eliminate the need for a complete lab facility, and instead combine optofluidics with microelectronics to transform specialized lab tests into practical, inexpensive procedures in remote areas and small clinics.
 I was fortunate enough to receive a Microsoft PhD Fellowship, and our work is currently being spunoff into a startup funded by IP Group.
 I am also interested in the business end of scientific translation and am actively involved in Penn's Center for Innovation and was a part of the Silicon Valley Bank Trek 2017.

-If you still have any questions or need clarifications, feel free to contact me.
+If you have any questions or need clarifications, feel free to contact me.

 Thanks for taking the time to learn more about me!